How to Get the Seniors Care Grant: Simple Steps for Canadian Families

 How it supports aging in place

-Most seniors prefer to remain in their own homes and communities as they age.
-The Seniors Care Grant supports this preference by providing financial assistance for essential services:
+Most seniors prefer to stay in their own homes and communities as they age.
+The grant supports this by providing financial assistance for essential services:

-- Daily living support: Cooking, meal preparation, grocery delivery, and laundry services
+- Daily living support: cooking, meal preparation, grocery delivery, and laundry

-- Home maintenance: Small repairs, lawn care, snow removal, and cleaning services
+- Home maintenance: small repairs, lawn care, snow removal, and cleaning

-- Connectivity: Phone, cell phone, and internet services to reduce isolation
+- Connectivity: phone, cell phone, and internet to reduce isolation

-Eligibility for the seniors care grant depends on meeting specific requirements set by the Nova Scotia government.
-Understanding these criteria and covered expenses helps determine if this financial assistance fits your situation.
+Eligibility depends on meeting specific requirements set by the Nova Scotia government.
+Understanding these criteria and covered expenses helps you determine if this assistance applies to your situation.

 Age and residency requirements

-You must be 65 years or older by March 31, 2025 to qualify for this government assistance for seniors.
-Additionally, you need to live independently in your own home or apartment rather than in a facility with caregivers.
+You must be 65 years or older by March 31, 2025 and live independently in your own home or apartment, not in a facility with caregivers.

 Your name must appear on one of these documents: